giannisalinetti/wildfly-operator/README.md

 The **cmd** field is an array of commands and parameters to be executed.
 If missing, the operator will fill it up with a default command to run a default instance listening on port 0.0.0.0.
+The **ports** field is an array of ports in integer form to be exposed in the container and by the service.
 ```
 apiVersion: wildfly.extraordy.com/v1alpha1
 kind: Wildfly